dtcenter/METcalcpy/README.md

 Python version of statistics calculation functionality of METviewer, METexpress, plotting packages in METplotpy and as stand-alone package for any other application.

+Please see the [METcalcpy User's Guide](https://metcalcpy.readthedocs.io/en/latest) for more information.

 Support for the METplus components is provided through the [METplus Discussions](https://github.com/dtcenter/METplus/discussions) forum.
 Users are welcome and encouraged to answer or address each other's questions there!
 For more